ZahraShahlaie/Matching_Template/README.md

 # Template Matching
+Object Detection Project Using Limited Images

+This project aims to detect objects in images using a very limited amount of input data.
+I have started this project with four different images of mice with varying colors and patterns.
+One of the features of this project is the use of diverse and varied inputs, which enhances the diversity of the training dataset and improves the model's accuracy.

-This project involves creating a dataset for training a YOLOv8 object detection model by generating composite images of various input images overlaid on different background images.
-The project utilizes multiple libraries and tools for image processing, augmentation, and model training.
+In this project, I have used ten different images as backgrounds.
+These backgrounds are combined with various input images to create a comprehensive and diverse dataset for training the YOLOv8 model.
+To achieve this, several libraries and tools for image processing, data augmentation, and model training have been utilized.

+This project allows me to create a rich and diverse training dataset with minimal input data.

 ## Table of Contents
 1. [Project Setup](#project-setup)